-CLEMENTINE: (Aside.)
+CLEMENTINE: (To the tune of "Red River Valley" sadly sings.)

 I don't want him to think I don't love him.

 He was always the man just for me.

-How could something so right turn out so wrong?
-Shhhh, you can't tell anybody I'm here.
+How could something so right turn out ugly

+When I knew it was always meant to be.

-(When she hears Chester coming, Clementine runs out.
+(Clementine stands with her suitcase.
+When she hears Chester coming she runs out.
 Chester enters the street.)

 CHESTER: (Calls out.)
 Hello?
 (Aside, a bit melodramatically.)
-Was it her voice...that familiar utterance that makes my insides churn like homemade butter?
-(Calls.)
+Was it the voice of an angel from heaven?
+A familiar utterance that made my insides churn like homemade butter?
+(End aside.)
 Clementine?